ruby/www.ruby-lang.org/en/documentation/index.md

 ### Installing Ruby

-Unless you only want to try Ruby in the browser (see the links below) you need to have Ruby installed on your computer.
-You can check whether Ruby already is available by opening a terminal and typing

-{% highlight sh %}
-ruby -v
-{% endhighlight %}

-This should output some information on the installed Ruby version.
-If not, see the [installation page](installation/) for various options of getting Ruby.
+Although you can easily [try Ruby in your browser][1], you can also read the [installation guide](installation/) for help on installing Ruby.

 ### Getting Started